 Israel Women's Network

-To page through the newsletters and annual reports published periodically by the Israel Women’s Network between February 1986 and January 2000 is to become aware of the powerful impact that can be made by a group of well-informed, energetic, articulate and determined feminists.
-Combining consciousness-raising, education, litigation and lobbying, the Israel Women’s Network was responsible for a veritable transformation in the status, image and self-image of Israeli women which marked the last fifteen years of the twentieth century.
+To page through the newsletters and annual reports published periodically by the Israel Women’s Network (IWN) between February 1986 and January 2000 is to become aware of the powerful impact that can be made by a group of well-informed, energetic, articulate, and determined feminists.
+Combining consciousness-raising, education, litigation, and lobbying, the Israel Women’s Network was responsible for a veritable transformation in the status, image, and self-image of Israeli women that marked the last fifteen years of the twentieth century.

 The Israel Women’s Network has:

 Updated the findings of the Namir Commission in order to determine what has changed—both for better and for worse—since February 1978.

 Adopted the “Forward-Looking Strategies for the Year 2000” adopted at the close of the UN Conference in Nairobi, which should serve as our guidelines for future action.

 Identified and defined the most urgent problems which need to be dealt with, in the light of the above documents.

 Train Israeli women to define problems of discrimination which they encounter and to be active in the abolition of such discrimination.